The Ultimate Guide to Agadir Surf

-The Agadir surf is okay, but the city is also the gateway to the legendary spots of Taghazout further north up the Moroccan shoreline.
-That’s where most will go, for some of the best surf camps in the country.
+Agadir surf is okay, but the city is also the gateway to the legendary spots of Tamraght and Taghazout further north up the Moroccan shoreline, plus more hidden surf beaches and points to the south.
+That’s where most will go, for some of the best surf camps and most consistent waves in the country.
 Winter is the time to come.
-Waves are for all levels.
+It’s all level stuff and pretty awesome truth be told.

 An introduction to Agadir surf

-There have been issues with water quality, but things are improving year on year.
-The decision you’ll have to make it whether to stay in Agadir for the lux hotels and do some surfing on daytrips, or to commit to Taghazout itself, where the trip will be much more about chasing waves.
+The decision you’ll have to make it whether to stay in Agadir for the lux hotels and do some surfing on daytrips, or to commit to Taghazout and the region there, where the trip will be much more about chasing waves every single damn day.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!